px4Li/GitNote/README.md

 - Use **git add** specific files to the staging area.
 Separate files with spaces to add multiple at once. `$ git add file1 file2`
 - We use the **git commit** command to actually commit changes from the staging area.
 The `-m` flag allows us to pass in an inline commit message, rather than launching a text editor. `$ git commit -m "my first commit"`
 - Use **git add .** to stage all changes at once. `$ git add .`
+- Git docs recommend use present tense.
+But past tense also good and make sense.
+- Running `git commit` will commit all staged changes.
+It also opens up a text editor and prompts you for a commit message.
+- Showing every first line of log `git log --oneline`